matheus-ft/.dotfiles/README.md

 How to manage:

-After an OS clean install, do
+After a clean install, do

 ```sh
 git clone --bare https://github.com/matheus-ft/.dotfiles $HOME/.dotfiles